amandoabreu/amandoabreu.github.io/_does/conversion-optimization.markdown

 categories: service user experience

 ---
-As an internet business, it's your goal to turn visitors into customers, however, a high conversion rate is hard to come by, especially when your site isn't as optimized as it could be.
+As an internet business it's your goal to turn visitors into customers, however, a high conversion rate is hard to come by, especially when your site isn't as optimized as it could be.

 ### What is a high conversion rate?